Kineviz/graphxr-viewer/README.md

    - Intel Macs: `GraphXR Viewer-3.7.0.dmg`
    - Apple Silicon: `GraphXR Viewer-3.7.0-arm64.dmg`
 2. Open the DMG file and drag GraphXR Viewer to Applications
+3. **If you see "GraphXR Viewer is damaged and can't be opened"**:
+   - Open Terminal
+   - Run: `xattr -cr "/Applications/GraphXR Viewer.app"`
+   - Try launching the app again
+   - Alternatively: Right-click the app → Open → Click "Open" in the security dialog
-3. Launch from Applications or Launchpad
+4. Launch from Applications or Launchpad

 ### Linux
 1. Download the appropriate package: